-- 2.6 The Permit holder must not undertake the following activities on the land: - a.
+2.62.7 The Permit holder must not undertake the following activities on the land:

+- a.
 Exploration operations at any site(s) within 400 m of any open section of the Wharekirauponga track during the high visitor period of 23rd December to 6th February

-- (inclusive) excepting those activities required to maintain the security and safety of the site(s); - b.
-Any drilling activity and helicopter activity to service drill sites within 400 m of the Wharekirauponga Track from 1 December to 28 February (inclusive) when the track is open. - c.
-Disturb or hinder public use, access or enjoyment of the Land otherwise unaffected by the authorised Activities under this Access Arrangement; - d.
+(inclusive) excepting those activities required to maintain the security and safety of the site(s);

+- b.
+Any drilling activity and helicopter activity to service sites within 400 m of the Wharekirauponga Track from 1 December to 28 February (inclusive) when the track is open. - c.
+Disturb or hinder public use, access or enjoyment of the Land otherwise unaffected by the Activities under this Access Arrangement; - d.
 Conduct onsite processing using any chemicals, other than chemicals required for the safe use of the portable toilets as long as any chemicals required for portable toilets are not separately stored, or discharged on the Land or any other public conservation land; - e.
 Use permanent paint on vegetation or rock for marking purposes; - f.
 Construct any new tracks involving vegetation clearance without prior approval; - g.
-Other than as may be authorised under (f), clear any vegetation outside of Drill Sites, campsites, helicopter landing areas, Vent Shaft / Pump Test Sites, Portable Rig Sites specified in the First Schedule or authorised under the Hauraki District Council landuse consent; or - h.
-Establish any Drill Sites, Vent Shaft / Pump Test Site, or any Portable Rig Sites that are not authorised under the Hauraki District Council landuse consent or the Thames Coromandel District Council landuse consent.
+Other than as may be authorised under (f), clear any vegetation outside of Drill Sites, campsites, helicopter landing areas, Vent Shaft / Pump Test Sites, Portable Rig Sites specified in the First Schedule or authorised under the Hauraki District Council land\use consent; - h.
+Establish any Drill Sites, Vent Shaft / Pump Test Site, or any Portable Rig Sites within 25 m of the nearest river or stream that are not near stream piezometer sites or authorised under the Hauraki District Council land\use consent; or - i.
+Establish any Drill Sites, Vent Shaft / Pump Test Site, or Portable Rig Sites within 10 m of a natural inland wetland, that are not established to install wetland monitoring piezometers, or authorised under the Hauraki District Council land\use consent.